All planning checklists

 Plan Pre-drinks Venue

-Select a casual spot for drinks before dinner or activities.
+Pick a casual spot for pre-dinner drinks near your restaurant or house.

 Moderate·Medium impact